storacha/specs/w3-ipni.md

 ## Proposal

-Provide a `ipni/offer` ucan ability to sign and publish an IPNI Advertisement for the set of multihashes in a CAR a user has stored with w3s, to make them discoverable via IPFS implementations and other IPNI consumers.
+Provide a `ipni/offer` UCAN ability to sign and publish an IPNI Advertisement for the set of multihashes in a CAR a user has stored with w3s, to make them discoverable via IPFS implementations and other IPNI consumers.

 ```mermaid
 sequenceDiagram